-As an overseer of risk and a steward of long-term shareholder value, the Board has the ultimate responsibility for the oversight of the ESGrelated risks and opportunities that impact our business.
-Beginning in 2022, the Compliance and Anti-Money Laundering Committee will provide primary oversight of our ESG initiatives and programs.
-This Committee is best positioned to oversee ESG due to the expertise and make up of its directors, and the existing strong focus on governance / compliance topics that are critical to our business.
+As an overseer of risk and a steward of long-term shareholder value, the Board has the ultimate responsibility for the oversight of ESGrelated risks and opportunities that impact our business.
+During 2022, the Compliance, Anti-Money Laundering and Sustainability Committee provided primary oversight of our ESG initiatives and programs.
+This Committee is best positioned to oversee ESG due to the expertise and make up of its directors, and the existing strong focus on governance and compliance topics that are critical to our business.
 Other Committees will also play a relevant role and receive regular updates on ESG progress and goals.

 ESG strategy, policies, and reporting will be managed by an ESG Working Group, chaired by our CEO as the executive sponsor.
-The working group will consist of cross-functional leaders in our organization including risk, strategic planning, communications, finance, legal, and investor relations.
-This group will further work with subject matter experts to ensure implementation of work streams and to collect data and information for reporting purposes.
+The working group consists of cross-departmental leaders in our organization including risk, strategic planning, communications, finance, legal, and investor relations.
+This group works with subject matter experts to ensure implementation of work streams and the collection of data and information for reporting purposes.